Ceri Evans

 Ceri Evans (born 2 October 1963 in Christchurch, New Zealand) is a New Zealand former association football player who frequently represented his country as a central defender in the 1980s and 1990s.

 After graduating in medicine with distinction from the University of Otago, Evans attended Oxford University as a Rhodes scholar, gaining a first class honours in Experimental Psychology while playing football for Oxford United.
 He is the son of Gwyn Evans who played professionally for Crystal Palace, for Christchurch United and Nelson United in New Zealand and who also became a senior official in the New Zealand Football Association.

-Ceri's interest in traumatic memory saw him interview over 100 violent offenders to gain his PhD.
+Evans's interest in traumatic memory saw him interview over 100 violent offenders to gain his PhD.
 He was awarded the Gaskell Gold Medal by the Royal College of Psychiatrists and specialised in forensic psychiatry.

-After returning home to Christchurch, Ceri served as Clinical Director of the Canterbury Regional Forensic Psychiatry Service, led national projects on violence risk assessment and prison mental health screening and served as an expert witness in leading civil and criminal cases.
+After returning home to Christchurch, Evans served as Clinical Director of the Canterbury Regional Forensic Psychiatry Service, led national projects on violence risk assessment and prison mental health screening and served as an expert witness in leading civil and criminal cases.

-Ceri has been invited into leading organisations across the spectrum to support their drive for excellence in demanding, high stakes environments.
+Evans has been invited into leading organisations across the spectrum to support their drive for excellence in demanding, high-stakes environments.
 His Red-Blue mind model is used by people serious about performing under pressure, from doctors to lawyers, from executive teams to special teams, and from professionals to amateurs.
 He is perhaps best known for his work with the New Zealand All Blacks for whom he has provided specialist consultancy since 2010.

-In 2018 Ceri was made a Fellow of the Royal College of Psychiatrists and awarded his football coaching A licence.
+In 2018 Evans was made a Fellow of the Royal College of Psychiatrists and awarded his football coaching A licence.

-His book 'Perform Under Pressure' is due for publication in July 2019 in New Zealand and Australia and September in the UK.
+His book Perform Under Pressure was published in 2019.